 Windscribe also recently announced the introduction of a new ad-tracker and malware-blocker, known as R.O.B.E.R.T, which is available on both the free and paid apps.
 This differs from those offered by other VPN services as it includes eight individual blocklists as well as a custom whitelist feature.
 You can read more about R.O.B.E.R.T. here.

 Ease of Use

-It presents you with a list of locations and a power button: simply choose your location, switch it on and you’re up and running as quick as can be.
+Windscribe presents you with a VPN server network and a power button: simply choose your location, switch it on and you’re up and running in seconds.

-Disappointingly for a provider the size of Windscribe, there’s no live chat.
-The closest thing you get is an automatic chat bot – which proved utterly useless whenever we asked it a question.
 Fortunately there’s an array of handy help guides and FAQs online, plus you can always submit a support ticket if you still can’t find what you need.
 We also found Windscribe’s subreddit to be particularly useful, asking our more specific queries in great detail.